+What area?
 Most investment companies now operate funds that invest in specific locations across the globe, although you can also get ones which invest across numerous regions.

 Choosing where to put your money can be tricky but if you specifically want to back a certain financial market then you do have the option choose where to place your cash.

 Traditionally emerging markets such as Asia and South America are seen as more high risk for UK investors, compared to the more established UK and US markets.

 After deciding what asset class and market you'd like to invest in, you should have narrowed down your choice of investment funds to a more manageable level.